 The oldest surviving mosque: the Dome of the Rock, Jerusalem, built by the Umayyad caliph Abd al-Malik (685-705).
 Photo AMW

 The Umayyads (AD 661 - 750)

 As well as tension between those who accepted Abu Bakr's caliphate and those who supported Ali, there was also rivalry between former Byzantine areas of the Arab empire (Syria), former Sasanian areas (Iraq), and the original homeland in Hijaz (Arabia).
 Possibly these rivalries had existed from the very beginning, corresponding to three different communities, each with a claim to be the legitimate heir of Muhammad.
 Syria emerged supreme militarily, and claimed authority over the rest.
 The murder of Uthman, the third Caliph and a member of the Umayyad family, led to civil war in which Ali's forces were eventually overcome by the Umayyad Muawiyah, who proclaimed himself caliph.
 The Umayyads were an old family from Mecca, from a different branch of the Quraysh, Muhammad's tribe.
 Hostility between the two branches went back many generations.

-The Shia never accepted the Umayyad leadership.
+The Shi‘is never accepted the Umayyad leadership, and have continued to regard the first three caliphs as illegitimate: they were ritually cursed in Shi‘i mosques for many centuries.
 A revolt led by Ali's son Imam Husain was crushed at Karbala in AD 680 by Caliph Yazid - Husain was killed and his supporters massacred.
-There were other violent outbursts and rebellions: the Shia ideology began to take shape as martyrs were made and grievances piled up.
+There were other violent outbursts and rebellions: the Shi‘i ideology began to take shape as martyrs were made and grievances piled up.
 Opposition - originally in Iraq - began to organise.

 The Shrine of Husain in Karbala, Iraq, in 1975